Carmineh/MuSe-Remix-Plugin/README.md

    Press the **Mutate** button to generate mutated versions of the selected contract.

 4. **Prepare the Test File**
-   Make sure the test file is renamed correctly.
+   Make sure the test file is renamed correctly and it's placed inside the `/tests` folder on Remix.
 Its name must contain both:

    - The **contract name**
    - The **test framework** you're using (e.g., `hardhat`, `truffle`, etc.)